Most advice on becoming a football scout is written by people who've never done it.

 This is the step that changes everything.

-Build a portfolio of scouting reports, player analyses, and data visualisations.
+Build a portfolio of scouting reports and player evaluations.
 Then share them.
 On LinkedIn.
 On Twitter.
 On a personal website if you have one.

 Start sharing, then get good.
 Not the other way around.
 Your first scouting report won't be perfect.
 That's fine.
 The act of publishing forces you to improve faster than any course ever will.